Get Ready To Ride - Our Five Minute MOT Safety Check

 - Turning your bars from full lock to full lock, they should be nice and smooth, if they seem to prefer pointing straight ahead, then it’s time for new bearings.

-- Then put your front brake on (assuming it passed the checks above) and try and rock the bike forward and backward.
+- Then put your front brake on (assuming it passed the checks above) and try and rock the bike forward and backwards.
 If there’s any clunking coming from the handlebar area, that means bearing issues.
 They could just be loose but it’s not usually a quick job to fix.

 - Once you’ve tested the front suspension, have a look at your fork legs.
 If there are any signs of oil leaking, it might mean the seals have gone, and that’s an MOT failure.